SatK-ds2020/analytics-engineering/Homework-Module4.md

 - The code from the development branch we are requesting to merge to main

 ### Answer: The code from the development branch we are requesting to merge to main.
-Explaination: CI job will run when we creates a pull request,  to merge their changes from a feature branch into the main branch (or another branch).The creation of the pull request triggers the CI pipeline.
+Explaination: CI job will run when we creates a pull request,  to merge the changes from a feature branch(dbt-project) into the main branch (or another branch).The creation of the pull request triggers the CI pipeline.
 This pipeline consists of a series of automated steps designed to ensure the new code integrates well with the existing codebase.

 ### Question 3 (2 points)